-Recommendations: Create a comprehensive brochure of medical information for travellers by merging both pamphlets and including information for users of the territory's drug program.
+Recommendations: Update the Department of Health and Services website to ensure the most up-to-date information is available for travellers in the territory.
 Better identify the location of information on special-ballot voting and ensure it is available between elections.